Abidemi-Adeyemo/DSA---Palmora-Group-Gender-Analysis-/README.md

 1. Total Number of Employees = 874
 2. Male = ; Female = ; Unspecified =
 3. Most balanced region in terms of gender = Lagos
-4. Male dominated departments = Product Management,
+4. Male dominated departments = Product Management, Accounting, Legal and Marketing.
+5. Region with the highest Gender Pay Gap = Lagos
+6. Departments with Pay Gaps = Engineering and Services